@fs_dictmap_defaults

 }

 Usually there should be only a single dict-async process running, because each process creates its own connections to the Cassandra cluster increasing its load.
 The Cassandra cpp-driver can use multiple IO threads as well.
-This is controlled by the num_threads
+This is controlled by the cassandra_io_thread_count

-.
+setting.
 Each IO thread can handle 32k requests simultaneously, so usually 1 IO thread is enough.
 Note that each IO thread creates more connections to Cassandra, so again it's better not to creates too many threads unnecessarily.
 If all the IO threads are full of pending requests, queries start failing with "All connections on all I/O threads are busy" error.

 If you encounter Object exists in dict, but not in storage